FabianGosebrink/offering-solutions-html/homepage/content/blog/2021-03-05-switchMap-concatMap-mergemap-exhaustmap-explained.md

 }
 ```

-The `exhaustMap` operator takes care of the first request which comes in and ignores everything which comes in afterwards _until the first once came back_.
+The `exhaustMap` operator takes care of the first request which comes in and ignores everything which comes in afterwards _until the first one came back_.
 So it is called with the value `first` and then with the value `second` which is ignored because the first one has not completed yet.
 So it ignores everything until the first value comes back.

 ![exhaustmap operator](https://cdn.offering.solutions/img/articles/2021-03-07/exhaustmap.gif)

-IN the animation you can see it gets emitted with `first` and `second` but only the `first` emit is being processed.
+In the animation you can see it gets emitted with `first` and `second` but only the `first` emission is being processed.
 The `exhaustMap` ignored everything which comes after this until the `first` call came back after two seconds.
 Then it is ready to process the next value when it gets emitted again.
 Everything during the procedure of the first call gets ignored.
 So only the value `first` is printed in the example.

 ## Summary